-June is greenest month of late spring
+June is greenest month in the cycle of seasons

 June has a “foreverness” about it.
 It seems to be a time that always was and is and always will be.
 June is timeless for those who work with the soil.